 The Egyptians never left us with a definitive answer.
 But the tops of Egyptian columns represented the heavens, and Hathor’s position here likely corresponds to her symbolic role as the cosmic womb.

 This particular depiction of Hathor shows her with a human face but with cow ears.
 Interestingly, the shape of the face resembles that of a uterus.
-Given the ancient Egyptians’ comprehensive understanding of human anatomy, this was likely no coincidence.
+Given the ancient Egyptians’ comprehensive understanding of human anatomy, this was surely no coincidence.

-The entire columns, including the face of Hathor and the box-like shape at the very top, resemble a sistrum.
+Furthermore, the entire columns, including the face of Hathor and the box-like shape at the very top, resemble a sistrum.
 These ancient musical instruments were percussive rattles that were played during joyous celebrations, such as the Egyptian New Year festival which took place at Dendera.

 As is common at Egyptian temples, imagery can take on multiple symbolic functions at the same time.
 When we take a look at the ceiling of Dendera’s Hypostyle Hall, we can surmise that the sistrum imagery also represented the natural rhythm of the heavens.